1971chevycamaro/goin-up-the-country/README.md

-# Project-NY
+# goin-up-the-country

-mission to New York controlled by a raspberry-pi onboard a hobby-class remote control car.
+Go anywhere with a raspberry-pi onboard a hobby-class remote control car.

-## How to set it up to control your own RC car!
-### setting up
+### Set it up for yourself
-**wiring**
+---
+#### wiring

+note:

-*note all pins are being reffered to by their Broadcom numbers* *note the pins to control the devices can be reassigned in the \__init__.py, esc.py, and steering.py files* GPIO18 is is for the ESC by default
+- all pins are being reffered to by their Broadcom numbers
+- the pins to control the devices can be reassigned in the \__init__.py, esc.py, and steering.py files

+GPIO18 is is for the ESC **by default**
-GPIO17 is for the steering servo by default
+GPIO17 is for the steering servo **by default**
-GPIO15 is an auxiliary wire designed for use in Castle Creations ESC's when applicable, don't plug anything in there other than that
+GPIO15 is an auxiliary wire designed for use in Castle Creations ESC's when applicable, don't plug anything in there other than that.

 Each 5v and GND(Ground/Negative) wire belongs to the corresponding pin on the raspberrypi, see raspberrypi pinout below.
 ![alt text](https://pinout.xyz/resources/raspberry-pi-pinout.png "raspberrypi pinout")